machy44/fullstackopen/part8/notes.md

 `fieldName(obj, args, context, info) { result }`

-- `obj` -> object that contains the result returned from the resolver on the parend field. for example:
+- `obj` -> object that contains the result returned from the resolver on the parent field. for example:

 ```graphql